nedoto/typescript-client/README.md

 Note: the Response object is the same as the `get()` method.

+To let this example work you should have an active Configuration in Nedoto, and by accessing the Configuration details, you should be able to retrieve:

+- `api-key` (this is your api key needed to authenticate to Nedoto)
+- `key` (this is your key needed to listen to the real-time updates)
+- `channel-name` (this is your channel name where your real-time updates will be sent)

 ```typescript
 import NedotoClient from "nedoto-client";
 import {Response} from "nedoto-client/dist/cjs/Response";